-This is why we use full-grain vegetable tanned leathers of Scandinavian origin in all Woolnut products.
-In this short article, we will give you a brief understanding of the basics of leathers and why we use vegetable tanned full-grain leathers for all Woolnut sleeves, cases and other accessories.
+In this short article, we will give you a brief understanding of the basics of leather and why we use full-grain leather of Scandinavian origin for our Woolnut MacBook sleeves and other accessories.
 We will cover the following subjects:

 What is leather?